taskcontrols/py-taskcontrol/README.md

 # workflow
-    Create named workflows and run tasks with before and after middlewares
+    Create named workflows and run tasks with respective before and after middlewares

 Workflow is a python library to create tasks in and based on named workflows.
 It allows middlewares before and after each task. workflow can run single or multiple tasks at a task invocation.